twangboy/salt-vmtools/README.md

         install the minion, remove it, check script dependencies, get the Salt minion installation status, and reset the Salt minion configuration.

-        When this script is run without any parameters, the options are obtained from guestVars (if present).
-If not, they are obtained from tools.conf.
-This includes the action (install, remove, etc.) and the minion config options (master=198.51.100.1, etc.).
-The order of precedence is CLI options first, then guestVars, and finally tools.conf.
+        When this script is run without any parameters, the action is obtained from guestVars (if present).
+If no action is found, the script will exit with a scriptFailed exit code.

+        If an action is passed on the CLI or found in guestVars, minion config options (master=198.51.100.1, etc.) are queried from guestVars.
+Config options are then obtained from tools.conf.
+Config options obtained from tools.conf will overwrite any config options obtained from guestVars with the same name.
+Config options passed on the CLI will overwrite any config options obtained from either of the previous two methods.
+The order of precedence is CLI options first, then tools.conf, and finally guestVars.

         This script returns exit codes to signal its success or failure.
 The exit codes are as follows: